Opposition says Georgia vote a choice between "good and evil"

 Saakashvili’s government says the video, which shows guards beating, punching and humiliating prisoners, as well as inmates being raped with objects, was recorded by guards who were bribed by “politically motivated persons”.

-The head of the Tbilisi prison, his two deputies and several prison guards were arrested, while international organizations and human rights groups called for a prompt investigation.
+The head of the Tbilisi prison, his two deputies and several prison guards were arrested, while international organisations and human rights groups called for a prompt investigation.

 Ivanishvili, his fortune estimated by Forbes magazine at $6.4 billion, owns one of the broadcasters that showed the film.